Part 4 of this sales coaching series focuses on the right coaching goals for sales reps.

 What these tools don’t do is create and manage commitments to intentionally change.

-The 1:1 meeting between leader and sales rep is something most sales organizations try to do.
+The 1:1 meeting between the leader and sales rep is something most sales organizations try to do.
 Unfortunately, most of the time these meetings fail to drive intentional improvement and more often are simple “check-ins.”

 Great reps have learned to stop counting sales calls and start making phone sales calls count.